Baltimore City Council

 Legislature of Baltimore, Maryland, U.S.

 The Baltimore City Council is the legislative branch that governs the City of Baltimore.
 It has 14 members elected by district and a president elected at-large; all serve four-year terms.
 The council holds regular meetings on alternate Monday evenings on the fourth floor of the Baltimore City Hall.
 The council has seven standing committees, all of which must have at least three members.
-As of 2022, the president receives an annual salary of $131,798, the vice president gets $84,729 and the rest of councillors receive $76,660.
+As of 2022, the president receives an annual salary of $131,798, the vice president gets $84,729 and the rest of the councillors receive $76,660.
 The current city council president, Zeke Cohen, was sworn in on December 5, 2024.

 History

 During its early history the council was composed exclusively of white, non-Jewish males.
 In 1826, the Maryland General Assembly passed the "Jew Bill", which allowed Jews to hold public office in the state.
 Two leaders in the fight for the law were Jacob I. Cohen Jr. (1789–1869) and Solomon Etting (1764–1847), who subsequently won election to the council and became the first Jewish officeholders in the state.
 In 1890, Harry Sythe Cummings was elected to the council, becoming the state's first black elected official.
 In the 40 years after 1890, six black Republicans won elections to the council.

 In 2003, as a result of the ballot initiative Question P, the Baltimore City Council went from six three-member districts to 14 single-member districts.
 The council president continued to be elected at-large resulting in a legislative body consisting of a total of 15 members.

-Since 1926, Baltimore City elections occurred the year following the gubernatorial cycle with elected officials taking office in the same year as the election.
+Since 1926, Baltimore City elections have occurred the year following the gubernatorial cycle with elected officials taking office in the same year as the election.
 From the 1920s to the 1970s city elections were held in the spring, with primary elections in March and the general election in May, with the winners also taking office in May.
 In the 1970s the elections were changed to the fall, with the primary occurring in September and the general in November and the winners taking office in December.
 In 2012 the city's elections were moved to coincide with the presidential election cycle.
 This changed the 2015 election to 2016 and gave councilmembers elected in 2011 a five-year term.

 Reflecting the near-total dominance of the Democratic Party in city politics, no Republican has been elected to the council since 1939.